 What causes abdominal pain after a miscarriage?

-Abdominal pain after a miscarriage is mainly caused by the uterus contracting to expel remaining tissue.
-These contractions help the uterus return to its pre-pregnancy state and can feel like menstrual cramps or labor pains.
+Abdominal pain after a miscarriage is mainly caused by the uterus contracting to expel pregnancy tissue and return toward its usual size.
+These contractions can feel like menstrual cramps or labor-like pains, depending on how far along the pregnancy was and how the miscarriage is managed.

 How long does abdominal pain last after a miscarriage?